AND HOW FIT ARE WE?

 Health Survey for England (HSE)

-In my last blog I told you about the Health Survey for England (HSE) and particularly the 2008 survey.
-As well as investigating the levels of exercise taking in the study group, HSE 2008 also measured fitness levels in a sub-group.
-Adults aged 16–74 underwent a step test.
-This involved stepping up and down a single step of a predetermined height at a standard rate for a maximum of eight minutes.
-The pace of stepping increased throughout the test.
-Heart-rate measurements were taken during and after the test, then combined with the resting heart rate to provide an estimate of the individual’s maximal oxygen uptake (VO2max, see glossary).
-The information in the HSE 2008 was analysed to allow comparisons to be made between the HSE 2008 and the ADNFS, which involved converting the results of the step test from the HSE to indicate the percentage of adults who could sustain walking at 3mph on the flat and on a 5 per cent incline.
-Key findings from HSE 2008 were:
+The HSE 2008 measured the CRF of a wide selection of the population.
+Adults aged 16 to 74 were tested by using a step test.
+This involves stepping up and down a single step of determined height at a fixed rate at increasing rate.
+This can give a reasonably accurate estimate of fitness, expressed as maximal oxygen uptake (VO2max).
+The information in the HSE 2008 was analysed to allow comparisons to be made with the ADNFS.
+This involved converting the results of the step test from the HSE to indicate the percentage of adults who could sustain walking at 3 miles per hour (mph) on the flat and on 5 per cent incline.
+Key findings from HSE 2008 are:

-- Men had higher cardiovascular fitness levels than women, with an average level of VO2max of 36.3 ml/min/kg for men and 32.0 ml/min/kg for women.
+- Men had higher cardiovascular fitness levels than women, with an average level of VO2max of 36.3 ml O2/min/kg for men and 32.0 ml O2/min/kg for women.
 In both sexes, the mean VO2max decreased with age.

-- Cardiovascular fitness was lower on average among those who were obese (32.3 ml/min/kg among men and 28.1 ml/min/kg among women) than among those who were neither overweight nor obese (38.8 ml/min/kg and 33.9 ml/min/kg respectively).
+- Cardiovascular fitness was lower on average among those who were obese (32.3 ml O2/min/kg among men and 28.1 ml O2/min/kg among women) than among those who were neither overweight nor obese (38.8 ml O2/min/kg and 33.9 ml O2/min/kg respectively).

-- Virtually all participants were deemed able to walk at 3mph on the flat but 84 per cent of men and 97 per cent of women would require moderate exertion for this activity.
-However, 32 per cent of men and 60 per cent of women were not fit enough to sustain walking at 3mph up a 5 per cent incline.
+- Virtually all participants were deemed able to walk at 3 mph on the flat but 84 per cent of men and 97 per cent of women would require moderate exertion for this activity.
+Thirty two per cent of men and 60 per cent of women were not fit enough to sustain walking at 3 mph up a 5 per cent incline.
 Lack of fitness increased with age.

 Subscribe to the blog